Congregational Education Initiative

 CEI is a teacher professional development program, offered jointly by Hebrew College and CJP’s Jewish Learning Connections.
 The ultimate goal of the intensive nature of the CEI professional development model is to create a long-term effect on teaching and learning within the school, and to transform the school culture regarding student learning, teacher cooperation, and professional growth.
 Currently there are four sub-programs of CEI:

 CEI is offering professional development in an approach to using Bible to engage students in "doing philosophy--philosophizing" on important questions such as: What is goodness?
 What kind of life is worth living?
 The approach helps children make sense out of their experience and develop a world view.
-Dr. Jen Glaser, Director of Engaging Texts Network, who developed this approach with a Covenant grant, with lead the training sessions.
+Read more [PDF] Dr. Jen Glaser, Director of Engaging Texts Network, who developed this approach with a Covenant grant, with lead the training sessions.
 Educators participating in this seminar will have the opportunity not only to apply the approach in their classrooms, but to be part of a national Community of Practice.
+Learn more about this program on May 25, 2017 at our Taste of P4C event.
+Register for the full seminar.

 Project-Based Expeditionary Learning